 5 Games That Will Teach Your Kids About Money & Real Estate

-This game is great for introducing them to real estate in a really passive way, as well as teaching some basic principles.
-Like, you don’t want to go to jail!
+This game is great for introducing them to real estate in a really passive way, as well as teaching some basic principles—like you don’t want to go to jail!
 It will also introduce kids to some general rules, strategic location choices, and more.

 Related: Game of Homes: 9 Lessons of Wealth & Real Estate from Game of Thrones

 This one really teaches you the importance of cash reserves when buying rental property.
 Your kids will also quickly learn that sometimes cash alone becomes ineffective, and you need investments to win the game.

 Chess is probably the most classic mental game, and it has plenty of benefits.
 It again shows the need to know the rules and roles of different pieces, how to best utilize the different pieces to play to strengths, when to be bold and move forward—and when to be defensive.

 3. Cashflow 101

-This is one of the original real estate games, probably one of the most famous among real estate investors and created by Robert Kiyosaki.
-You don’t have to be a fan of the Rich Dad Poor Dad author to play.
+This is one of the original real estate games.
+It’s probably one of the most famous among real estate investors and was created by Robert Kiyosaki.
+But you don’t have to be a fan of the Rich Dad Poor Dad author to play.

 Unless you are really going to give them money to own every costume and accessory that comes out, use it as a teaching tool.
 Give them a real allowance each week.
-Have them hand you over real cash out of that if they really want to spend it on the game.
+Have them hand you over real cash out of that stash if they really want to spend it on the game.

 Related: Let the Games Begin: How to Use Gamification to Tackle Ambitious Goals

-The teamwork element is helpful.
+The teamwork element is also helpful.
 Players learn how to collaborate with friends and other players in different cities.
 You might even be surprised at how siblings of different ages can actually connect around this game, or you as a parent can develop your teamwork with your kids.

 5. Pokemon Go

 Take them to new neighborhoods to hunt Pokemon.
 Talk about the streets and houses on your way.
-Maybe add in a side game to see who can spot the most house for sale and for rent signs.
-Tip them for any good leads you get on for sale by owners.
+Maybe add in a side game to see who can spot the most for sale and for rent signs.
+Tip them for any good leads you get on for sale by owner properties.

 If teaching your kids good money management keeps you up at night, or you are just passionate about teaching them some real estate investing skills, these games might help.
 They can be a lot of fun and help you build their skills in a way they will actually enjoy.
-Just take a moment to enjoy the quality time and keep it fun.